-Priority riority Anti-social behaviour with a focus on youth related nuisance Strategic Assessment Narrative Despite a reduction in overall reports of anti-social behaviour (-13%) to the police the issue remains a concern for communities, individuals and businesses.
+PRIORITIES Priority Anti-social behaviour with a focus on youth related nuisance Strategic Assessment Narrative Despite a reduction in overall reports of anti-social behaviour (-13%) to the police the issue remains a concern for communities, individuals and businesses.
 Youth related anti-social behaviour accounted for around a quarter of incidents in the town centre beats and were widespread across the area.
-Although the CSP currently has some effective mechanisms in place, early intervention with young people is key in reducing the number who go on to commit further, often higher harm offences. nsert below how or partners work 20 to tackle the above priority, include details of any specific projects 24 road safety ini tiatives targeting various groups, primar y.
-In the period 19/20 the North Group completed safety data relating to a reduction in deaths and 24 road safety ini serious injuries is /arious activities tiatives targeting various groups, primari more accurately recorded by the Police. ily young drivers.
-Road dents of deliberate fire: through our schools education team, social 24 road safety ini serious injuries is /arious activities tiatives targeting various groups, primari more accurately recorded by the Police. have been undertaken to reduce the incid ily young drivers.
-Road dents of deliberate fire: safety data relating to a reduction in deaths and s through our schools education team, social
+Although the CSP currently has some effective mechanisms in place, early intervention with young people is key in reducing the number who go on to commit further, often higher harm offences.
+1 1: .
+1: 2040/20 r partners work this is not a key p 4 road safety in erious injuries is with. priority for HFRS.
+There is a link to deliberate itiatives targeting various groups, primarily more accurately recorded by the Police. e fires and road safet young drivers.
+Road safety data relating to a reduction in deaths and This is not a key p the road safety in erious injuries is various activities with. priority for HFRS.
+There is a link to deliberate itiatives targeting various groups, primarily more accurately recorded by the Police. e fires and road safet young drivers.
+Road nts of deliberate fires y.
+In the period 19/20 the North Group complete safety data relating to a reduction in deaths and sthrough our schools education team, social This is not a key p the road safety in erious injuries is various activities with. priority for HFRS.
+There is a link to deliberate itiatives targeting various groups, primarily more accurately recorded by the Police. have been undertaken to reduce the incide e fires and road safet young drivers.
+Road nts of deliberate fires y.
+In the period 19/20 the North Group complete safety data relating to a reduction in deaths and sthrough our schools education team, social

 Output 3 N/A Impact N/A

-Output 4 Ν/Α Impact N/A
+Output 4 N/A Impact N/A

-In year impact 668 deliberate fires in 19/20 was down from 74 13 in 18/19, a d lec rease of 10%.
+In year impact 668 deliberate fires in 19/20 was down from 743 in 18/19, a decrease of 10%.

-PRIOR RITIES Priority Domestic Abuse Strategic Assessment Narrative Reporting of domestic abuse offences has increased by 14% this strategic period.
-While this can be seen as positive, one third of victims are repeats and there has been an increase in the number of violence with injury offences.
-Insert below ho or partners wo ow you worked in partnership over 2019/20 to tac rk with. kle the above priority, include details of any specific projects items can be pr Where our tean H through the Vulnerability Operations Group.
-Visit ovided as necessary inc fire proof letter boxes, flam ns identify Domestic Abuse through a general visit o nnels to raise this issue. ne retardant be dding, etc Output 1 Number of Safe and Well Visits completed Impact 1,755 Safe and Well Visits completed in North Group during 19/20 Unable to identify how many of these Safe and Well visits will have domestic abuse as a factor.
-Output 1 Output 2 Number of Safe and Well Visits completed N/A Impact Group during 19/20 Unable to identify how many of these Safe and Well visits will have domestic abuse as a - Group during 19/20 Unable to identify how many of these Safe and Well visits will have domestic abuse as a factor.
+PRIORITIES Priority Domestic Abuse Strategic Assessment Narrative Reporting of domestic abuse offences has increased by 14% this strategic period.
+While this can be seen as positive, one third of victims are repeats and there has been an increase in the number of violence with injury offences. nsert below how or partners work you worked in partnership over 2019/20 to tac with. kle the above priority, include details of any specific projects tems can be prov Where our teams ided as necessary inc fire proof letter boxes, flam e retardant bed cted by our CSOs or operational crews.
+Additional dding, etc of operational activity, we will Safeguard through Group during 19/20 Unable to identify how many of these Output 1 Number of Safe and Well Visits completed Impact Unable to identify how many of these Safe and Well visits will have domestic abuse as a Number of Safe and Well Visits completed N/A Impact Group during 19/20 Unable to identify how many of these Safe and Well visits will have domestic abuse as a Output 2 Output 3 Group during 19/20 Unable to identify how many of these Safe and Well visits will have domestic abuse as a factor.
 Output 2 N/A Impact Group during 19/20 Unable to identify how many of these Safe and Well visits will have domestic abuse as a factor.
 N/A